 CONSTRAINT option of the

 constraint clause.
-The name of each constraint is included with other information about the constraint in the data dictionary.
+Note that the name of each constraint is included with other information about the constraint in the data dictionary.

-See Also:"Viewing Information About Constraints" for examples of static data dictionary views
+See Also:"Viewing Definitions of Integrity Constraints" for examples of data dictionary views

-This section explains the mechanisms and procedures for manually enabling and disabling constraints.
+This section explains the mechanisms and procedures for manually enabling and disabling integrity constraints.

 An integrity constraint represents an assertion about the data in a database.
 This assertion is always true when the constraint is enabled.
-The assertion might not be true when the constraint is disabled, because data that violates the integrity constraint can be in the database.
+The assertion may or may not be true when the constraint is disabled, because data that violates the integrity constraint can be in the database.

 When loading large amounts of data into a table using SQL*Loader